zydou/arti/doc/dev/notes/rpc-meta-draft.md

 ## Authentication

-When a connection is first opened, only authentication commands may be use until authentication is successful.
+When a connection is first opened, only authentication requests may be use until authentication is successful.

 > TODO: Perhaps it would be a good idea to say